-Most U.S. mineral resources are located in the Western states including Alaska; and the areas with the most promise for ore discoveries are primarily within federally-managed public lands.
-The Bureau of Land Management (BLM) manages 700 million acres of subsurface public land, representing as much as 60 percent of the nation's hardrock mineral estate; however, less than half of that area currently is open for mineral exploration and production.
+Most U.S. mineral resources are located in the Western states including Alaska, and the areas with the most promise for ore discoveries are primarily within federally-managed public lands.
+The Bureau of Land Management (BLM) manages 700 million acres of subsurface public land, representing as much as 60 percent of the nation's hardrock mineral land area; however, less than half of that area currently is open for mineral exploration and production.

-Coal is present in 38 states and underlies nearly half a million square miles - or 13 percent of the nation's land area.
+Coal is present in 38 states and underlies nearly half a million square miles, or 13 percent of the nation's land area.
 Coal reserves are split between the Eastern and Western states - the most important coal deposits in the East are in Appalachia, which includes portions of nine states.
 The West contains the Wyodak coalbed, which is the nation's leading source of coal and part of the Powder River Basin of Wyoming and Montana.
 In the interior states, coal occurs in several basins located from Michigan to Texas.
-BLM U.S. Forest Service Mining claim www.geocommunicator.gov

 Mining Claims on Federal Land in the West